wxk6b1203/lla/README.md

  - *xlsx is currently not supported.*
  - Three args of `-i`, `-rt` and `-ox` could be parsed with one.
 Otherwise, they are **relevantly exclusive**.
  - `ox`, `ot` are obay the same rule as above.
+ - If you have any suggestions, please open an issue or PR.
+ - Feel free to fork it.